 IHG Rewards Premier Card Feature Benefits

-The bad news for IHG fans is the devaluation of the free night certificate awarded on your card’s account anniversary.
-Up until the release of the new IHG cards, the anniversary free night was valid at any participating IHG hotel.
+The bad news for IHG fans is the devaluation of the reward night certificate awarded on your card’s account anniversary.
+Up until the release of the new IHG cards, the anniversary reward night was valid at any participating IHG hotel.
 Following recent changes, however, the certificate is limited to properties pricing at 40,000 points or less.
-IHG has put together a website listing the hotels excluded from the free night certificate.
+IHG has put together a website listing the hotels excluded from the reward night certificate.
 At this stage, it includes roughly 200 of IHG’s 5,300+ hotels worldwide.
-The free night certificate must be booked and the stay competed within 12 months of being issued.
+The reward night certificate must be booked and the stay competed within 12 months of being issued.

 4th Night Free on Award Stays